rps9/Team3-03-Miniproject/README.md

 ## File Structure

-main.py # Main script (orchestrates sensing → storing → audio)
+- `main.py`: Main script (orchestrates sensing → storing → audio)
-sensors.py # Handles light sensor input
+- `sensors.py`: Handles light sensor input
-storage.py # (to be added) Stores sensor activations audio.py # (to be added) Plays tones based on stored data README.md # Project documentation
+- `storage.py`: Stores sensor activations
+- `audio.py`: Plays tones based on stored data
+- `tests.py`: imports all of the test functions so they can be easily ran.
+- `connect_to_board.py`: detects and connects to the board (made for macos).
+- `README.md`: Project documentation

 ---